McGranahanLab/mhc-hammer/README.md

 MHC Hammer requires for each patient a germline WES sample.
 From this, the patient's HLA allele types are predicted using [HLA-HD](https://pubmed.ncbi.nlm.nih.gov/28419628/).
 Then, depending on what is else input to the pipeline, the following analysis can be run:

-To estimate DNA HLA allelic imbalance and somatic mutations:
-- A tumour WES BAM file.
+- To estimate DNA HLA allelic imbalance and somatic mutations a tumour WES BAM file must be provided.

-To estimate DNA HLA copy number (and LOH):
-- A tumour WES BAM file with corresponding purity and ploidy estimates.
+- To estimate DNA HLA copy number (and LOH) a tumour WES BAM file with corresponding purity and ploidy estimates must be provided.

-To estimate RNA HLA allelic expression, allelic imbalance and alternative splicing:
-- A tumour or normal RNAseq BAM file.
+- To estimate RNA HLA allelic expression, allelic imbalance and alternative splicing a tumour or normal RNAseq BAM file must be provided.

-To estimate RNA HLA allelic repression or tumour/normal enrichment of alternative splicing events:
-- A tumour and normal tissue RNAseq BAM file.
+- To estimate RNA HLA allelic repression or tumour/normal enrichment of alternative splicing events a tumour and normal tissue RNAseq BAM file must be provided.
 The normal sample should be from the same patient and tissue as the tumour.

 ## Steps before running the pipeline